eetr-ai/agent-streemr/agent-streemr-swift/README.md

 ]
 ```

-> **Local development:** if you have the monorepo checked out alongside your app,
-> use a local path dependency instead:
+> **Important:** Swift Package Manager resolves versions from **git tags**.
+SPM will only discover a release once the repository has a matching tag (e.g. `v0.1.4`) pushed to the remote.
+If you are working locally before the tag is published, use a local path dependency instead:
 >
 > ```swift
 > .package(path: "../agent-streemr/agent-streemr-swift")